Agentic GRC platform

 Source-of-truth connectors

-Pulls users from your IdP (Okta, Entra, Workspace, OneLogin, JumpCloud via SCIM), employees from BambooHR / Personio / HiBob, cloud accounts from AWS + GCP, and projects from Jira.
-Per-tenant credentials in Secret Manager; nightly sync; failures surface as Coordinator findings.
+Pulls users from your identity provider (Okta, Entra, Workspace, OneLogin, JumpCloud via SCIM), employees from BambooHR / Personio / HiBob, cloud accounts from AWS and Google Cloud, projects from Jira, and spend from Tropic.
+Each customer's login credentials are stored encrypted; data refreshes on a regular schedule; and any connection failure is shown to you in the workspace.

 FAQ